mlswg/mls-protocol/draft-ietf-mls-protocol.md

 hashes.
 A subtree hash can be reused as long as the intersection of the parent's unmerged leaves with the subtree is the same as in the earlier computation.

-Observe that `original_child_resolution` is equal to the resolution of S at the time the `UpdatePath` was generated, since at that point P's set of unmerged leaves was emptied.
-(Observe also that `original_child_resolution` contains all unmerged leaves of S.) Therefore, P's Parent Hash fixes, for each node V on the path from P to the root, not only the HPKE public key of V, but also the set of HPKE public keys to which the corresponding HPKE secret key of V was encrypted by the generator of the `UpdatePath`.

 ### Using Parent Hashes